 People on a steering committee are often the co-op’s founding members (incorporators).
 They also generally form the first board of directors.
 Financial and business planning, creating bylaws, and putting a process in place for accepting new members continues to be this groups responsibility.

-The role of a steering committee shifts following incorporation.
+The role of these committees shifts following incorporation.
 They now have an obligation to fulfill the responsibilities of being a director of an incorporated business.
 You can learn more about what that means here.Was this useful?

 Need a business plan?
 Start here.
 The Biz Plan Creator is an easy-to-use and helpful tool.
 Designed to guide you through the process, the Biz Plan Creator offers a user-friendly platform and clear advice at every stage.
 Plus, it includes a secure account and customized branding of your plan.
 So, you can leave and come back to your plan as needed.
 And when you’re done, a branded PDF business plan ready for investors and financiers is your reward.